 Vestas 11th Hour Racing Leading Sustainability on and off the water

-When Vestas 11th Hour Racing set off to race around the world, they also set off on a mission to be the most sustainable team to ever compete in the Volvo Ocean Race, backed by the support of their two co-title partners Vestas and 11th Hour Racing.
-‘Leading Sustainability,’ the team’s summary video of their efforts to accomplish this goal, reveals what it takes to incorporate sustainability into every aspect of a professional sports team, how this shared mission brought the team together, and how they addressed sustainability in the face of adversity.
+When Vestas 11th Hour Racing set off to race around the world, they also set off on a mission to be the most sustainable team to ever compete in the Volvo Ocean Race, backed by the support of its two co-title partners Vestas and 11th Hour Racing.
+‘Leading Sustainability,’ the team’s summary video of its efforts to accomplish this goal, reveals what it takes to incorporate sustainability into every aspect of a professional sports team, how this shared mission brought the team together, and how they addressed sustainability in the face of adversity.

 Some key sustainability accomplishments of Vestas 11th Hour Racing in the 2017-18 Volvo Ocean Race:

-- The team calculated and offset their carbon footprint of 1218 tonnes of CO2 emitted.
-The offset will be carried out through Seagrass Grow, a program of the Ocean Foundation.
+- The team calculated and offset its carbon footprint of 1218 tonnes of CO2 emitted.
+The offset will be carried out through Seagrass Grow, a program of The Ocean Foundation.
 It is estimated that seagrass is up to 35x more effective than Amazonian rainforests in their carbon uptake and storage abilities.
 Vestas 11th Hour Racing is the first Volvo Ocean Race team to track and offset their carbon footprint.

-- By adopting Meatless Mondays, the team reduced their carbon footprint by 2.72 tonnes and prevented the use of 671,000 liters of water.
-These actions not only helped the team reduce their water usage and carbon footprint, but it helped them raise awareness of this global movement.
+- By adopting Meatless Mondays, the team reduced its carbon footprint by 2.72 tonnes and prevented the use of 671,000 liters of water.
+These actions not only helped the team reduce its water usage and carbon footprint, but it helped them raise awareness of this global movement.
 In fact, if you eat just one less burger per week, over the course of a year, it’s the same as driving 320 miles less in your car.